deanrumsby/ts-web-template/README.md

 - Webpack - with a dev server that allows hot loading of changes and that minifies the CSS and JavaScript created for production builds

 - ESLint - configured with AirBnb's very popular ruleset and added typescript rules.
-Please make sure that all your files are written with the typescript extension .ts, as ESLint is set to ignore all .js files.
-This is to prevent these files from being incorrectly linted.

 - Jest - for testing our application.

 ## Installation

 With node.js and npm installed, just run:
 `npm install` to get started.